microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/protectionunitbase-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a Protection Unit.
+Get a protection unit by ID.
 Read the properties and relationships of a [protectionUnitBase](../resources/protectionunitbase.md) object.

 ## Permissions